jamulussoftware/jamulus/src/res/homepage/manual.md

 ![Connect dialog](connect.jpg)

-The Connection Setup window shows a list of available servers which are registered at the Central Server.
-Select a server from this list and press the Connect button to join it.
+The Connection Setup window shows a list of available servers.
+Server operators can optionally list their servers by musical genre.
+Use the List dropdown to select a genre and press the Connect button to join a server.
 Alternatively, double click on on the server name.
 Permanent servers (those that have been listed for longer than 24 hours) are shown in bold.

 If you know the IP address or URL of a server, you can connect to it using the Server Name/Address field.
 An optional port number can be added after the IP address or URL using a colon as a separator, e.g,